 Companies and organisations were met with, attended workshops or responded to the online survey (35 companies participated in the online survey), with all 51 participating companies and organisations listed Chart 3.
 Of the sample 18% were newly formed companies, two were multi-billion multinationals, one a large company, and with the rest being SMEs which made up the backbone of the regional economy.
 Total company revenues from the online survey sample was £31.2bn with 104,337 employees worldwide, Chart 1.
-Revenue per employee rounded to just over £300,000, Chart 2, well above the UK average of £118k.
+Average revenue per employee (as an average of all company averages) rounded to £200,000, Chart 2, well above the UK average of £118k.
 All-company sales growth was strong over the three years, accelerating strongly between 2014-17 by 14% across three years and by 5% between 2014-15, and by 9% between 2016-17.